infinum/qa-handbook/Automation/Way of work.md

 ## Working on a project

-When working on a project with multiple teams, you should agree on a _way of work_ and have it written down as soon as possible, preferably during your first days on the project.
+When working on a project with multiple people / teams, you should agree on a _way of work_ and have it written down as soon as possible, preferably during your first days on the project.

 This should contain info on the test automation process in SDLC (Software Development Life Cycle), such as: